computational-cell-analytics/micro-sam/README.md

 After installing the `micro_sam` python application the three interactive annotation tools can be started from the command line or from a python script (see details below).
 They are built with napari to implement the viewer and user interaction.
 If you are not familiar with napari yet, [start here](https://napari.org/stable/tutorials/fundamentals/quick_start.html).
-To use the apps the functionality of [napari point layers](https://napari.org/stable/howtos/layers/points.html) and [napari labels layers](https://napari.org/stable/howtos/layers/labels.html) is of particular importance.
+To use the apps the functionality of [napari point layers](https://napari.org/stable/howtos/layers/points.html), [napari shape layers](https://napari.org/stable/howtos/layers/shapes.html) and [napari labels layers](https://napari.org/stable/howtos/layers/labels.html) is of particular importance.

+**Note:** the screenshots and tutorials do not show how to use bounding boxes for prompts yet.
+You can use the `box_prompts` layer for them in all three tools, and they can be used as a replacement or in combination with the point prompts.

 ### 2D Segmentation